sarweshkumar47/TI-SensorTag-with-Intel-Edison/README.md

 Intel Edison has built-in Bluetooth, so no need of external USB Bluetooth dongle.

-The python scripts that interface with the Intel Edison were gently modified from _[msaunby's Raspberry Pi Scripts.](https://github.com/msaunby/ble-sensor-pi)_
+The python scripts that interface with the Intel Edison are gently modified from _[msaunby's Raspberry Pi Scripts.](https://github.com/msaunby/ble-sensor-pi)_

 ##Hardware
 * Intel Edison